rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 <a name="5.23.31.3">5.23.31.3</a> **Very long dates**.
 If the date on the preferred source of information is very long, generally transcribe it as it appears.

-*Optionally*, substitute for it the date in arabic numerals in square brackets.
-If the supplied date includes a day/month, use the sequence: day, month, year.
-Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) explaining the source of the date.
-Include a transcription of the original chronogram in the note if considered important (see [Note on publication statement, 5.24.36.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.2)).
+*Optionally*, if the statement in the date of publication is very long, substitute for it a formalized statement in square brackets.
+Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and form of the statement (see [5.24.36.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.2)).

 >Example:
 >Date of publication: <CITE>[18 May 1507]</CITE>
 >Note on publication statement: <CITE>Date expressed in Latin words on title page.</CITE>
 >(*Comment*: In publication: “Anno gratiae millesimo quingentesimo septimo die vero decimoctavo Maij”)

 <a name="5.23.31.4">5.23.31.4</a> **Fictitious or incorrect dates**.
-If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.3)).
+If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and always supply the actual date in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.3)).

+*Optionally*, supply the actual date, preceded by “that is,” in square brackets.
+If the reason for supplying the actual date is not apparent from the rest of the description, make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the source of the information (see [5.24.36.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.4)).

 >Example:
 >Date of publication: <CITE>1887 [that is, 1899]</CITE>